aditya43/golang-101/README.md

 ```diff
 + Interfaces
 ```
+- We declare an `Interface` much like as we define a `user defined type`.
 - `Interfaces` decouple different `types` from each other so we can create more maintainable programs.
 - An `Interface` is a `Protocol`, a `Contract`.
 - **Bigger the `Interface` the weaker the `abstraction`. --> `Rob Pike`**